 Thinking differently will be key to strong IT recruitment in healthcare, and one example is Medix Technology’s Medix Direct, which trains and certifies local tech professionals to support all facets of the EHR implementation and delivers certified EHR talent at 40% the cost of traditional consultants.
 It’s one example of how bringing new ideas for developing and delivering talent will be key to meeting workforce demands and building a healthcare system with the resources to work.

 The healthcare talent shortage is a chronic challenge for the U.S. marketplace, but creative recruiting practices and strategic talent development can have a considerable positive impact.
-Learn Medix is using healthcare recruiting expertise to help organizations avoid the squeeze.
+Get in touch with our Medix experts to learn how we can support your organization.